BenjyWP/deep_meta-learning_guidance_law/README.md

 Please use `mppi_run.py` to run.

 Run can also be done using `monte_carlo_simu.sh` to do iteratively runs to get Monte Carlo sampling results.
-In the paper the results of Monte Carlo simulation are collected using a m file of MATLAB.
+In the paper the results of Monte Carlo simulation are collected using the get_Monte.m file of MATLAB.

 ## Citing